RobDolin/Data/get-involved.md

 [Advancement Project](http://www.advancementproject.org/) - Advancement Project is a next generation, multi-racial civil rights organization.
 Rooted in the great human rights struggles for equality and justice, we exist to fulfill America’s promise of a caring, inclusive and just democracy.
 We use innovative tools and strategies to strengthen social movements and achieve high impact policy change.

+[Asian Counseling and Referral Service (ACRS)](https://acrs.org/) - ACRS promotes social justice and the well-being and empowerment of Asian Americans and Pacific Islanders and other underserved communities – including immigrants, refugees, and American-born
+– by developing, providing and advocating for innovative, effective and efficient community-based multilingual and multicultural services.

 [CAMP](http://www.campseattle.org/) - We seek to create a healthy, thriving world free of poverty by serving low-income individuals and families in central King County including immigrants and refugees, youth, seniors, people with disabilities, and the new poor.